Wikid82/kometa_files/README.md

 ## 📍 Overview

 <code>❯ Kometa_Files is my repository for premade, properly mapped, Kometa Files.
-The individual files make it possible to pick an choose the ones you'd like, or use them all. </code>
+The individual files make it possible to pick and choose the ones you'd like, or use them all. </code>

 ---